Psalms For Life

 Like Jonah in the fish and the Israelites crossing the sea, the psalmist* cries for God’s mercy, overwhelmed by the depths’ threatening chaos.
 She knows her sins call for divine judgment, but she points to the twin facts that she’s no different from anyone else in that regard and God’s grace doesn’t let our sins get in the way of his redemption.* Indeed, that’s what his redemption is all about.

-But for all her theological clarity, the psalmist is still in the depths.
-She desperately needs God, though she doesn’t precisely detail what she’s up against or where her sins have put her, her imprecision allowing us to read our greatest challenges in here.
+But for all her theological clarity, the psalmist is still in the depths, desperately needing God.
+She doesn’t precisely detail what she’s up against or where her sins have put her, and her imprecision allows us to read our greatest challenges in here.
 She longs for the least glimmer of God’s rescue, like a sentry longs for the faintest glow in the eastern sky heralding the dawn.
 She concludes by calling Israel to wait, even as she does.
 Because God’s gracious invitation is wide open, his love never fails, and his redemption is more than enough to ransom the entire nation from all its sins.

 If you held onto our sins, YHWH